Hey there! I am Celso Neto

 Performance Optimizations

 Performance optimization is one of the few reasons we rely on those approaches.
-We should try to find out if gains for adding complexity to the codebase and cognitive load to the humans out-weight its costs.
+We should try to find out if the gains for adding complexity to the codebase and cognitive load to the humans, out-weight its costs.
 In my experience, most of the times it does not.
 Of course, data should be the guidance.

 While adding 30ms to an endpoint that is called twice a day is fine, the same change to an endpoint that called thousands or millions of times a day can be problematic.
-However, code optimizations that does not involve roundtrip to external systems or handling of large datasets are seldom valuable.
+However, code optimizations that does not involve a roundtrip to external systems or handling of large datasets are seldom valuable.

 Not all PRs are equal